DevopsProjects05/Sample-E-Commerce-Project/Prometheus-Grafana/Readme.md

 ### **Steps to Integrate Grafana with Prometheus**

-Grafana is a powerful tool for visualizing Prometheus metrics.
-Here’s how you can set it up and use it:
+Grafana is a visualization tool that integrates with Prometheus to display metrics in interactive dashboards.
+By using Grafana, you can create custom dashboards and gain deeper insights into the performance and behavior of your NGINX server.
+In this project, Grafana provides real-time visualization of Prometheus metrics.

 ---

-### **Step 1: Install Grafana**
+### Install Grafana

 1. **Download and Install Grafana**:
    - On CentOS/Red Hat: